tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

 The metal of this weapon was quenched in tears; its look depends on who those tears came from.
 You can apply this weapon’s default bonuses to arcane spells as though the weapon were an implement.
-While you are engaged with one or more enemies with fewer hit points than you, your daily spell attacks against that enemy or those enemies deal 1d4 extra damage, hit or miss (champion: 2d4; epic: 2d8).
+While you are engaged with one or more enemies with fewer hit points than you, your full recovery spell attacks against that enemy or those enemies deal 1d4 extra damage, hit or miss (champion: 2d4; epic: 2d8).

 **Quirk:** Fear of storms, earthquakes, and other destructive natural phenomena.